Perry Christie: Events since 2007

 Christie's party, the Progressive Liberal Party (PLP), was defeated in the May 2007 general election, taking 18 seats against 23 for the Free National Movement (FNM), and Christie conceded defeat in a phone call to FNM leader Hubert Ingraham.
 After the new FNM government was sworn in, Christie was sworn in as leader of the opposition.

-In November 2009, Christie was overwhelmingly elected, and returned as Leader of the PLP at its Annual General Convention, garnering more than 80% of the vote over Dr. Bernard Nottage.
+In November 2009, Christie was elected, and returned as Leader of the PLP at its Annual General Convention, garnering more than 80% of the vote over Dr. Bernard Nottage.

 Christie was re-elected as Prime Minister of the Bahamas on 7 May 2012.
+He had campaigned in support of oil exploration and received a boost from 15% unemployment and rising crime rates.
+He continued serving as minister of finance as well.

 Christie has brought programmes like Urban Renewal.

 Christie also introduced Value Added Tax at a rate of 7.5%.
 The money raised from VAT was slated to pay off National Debt.

-No Freedom of Information Act has even been implemented under his government, although while in opposition he pushed for it.
+In 2014, Christie was inducted into the International Civil Rights Walk of Fame, becoming the fourth person from the Bahamas inducted.

-Multiple human rights violations have been investigated under his leadership, none of which have been solved.
+Multiple human rights violations have been investigated under his leadership, none of which have been solved as of 2015 according to Tribune 242.
+In March 2015, that the Prime Minister expressed frustration with the media while navigating these controversies.

 10 May 2017 General Elections

-In a landslide defeat by the Free National Movement (FNM), the PLP was defeated in the 10 May 2017 general elections with the FNM winning 35 seats, and the PLP winning only 4 seats.
-The historic win also resulted in the unseating of Perry Christie from his Centerville seat by a mere four votes, a constituency which he had represented for 40 consecutive years.
+After a victory by the Free National Movement (FNM), the PLP was defeated in the 10 May 2017 general elections with the FNM winning 35 seats, and the PLP winning only 4 seats.
+Allegations of corruption and high unemployment were central themes in the campaign, along with hostility towards journalists and the Fyre Festival.
+The win also resulted in the unseating of Perry Christie from his Centerville seat by a mere four votes, a constituency which he had represented for 40 consecutive years.